Appendix 22 – Academic Appeals Procedures: 2018-19

 - Academic appeals must be submitted to the Academic Registrar or nominee within 10 working days of the publication of results.
 Where an Appeal is submitted outside the specified deadlines it will normally be ruled invalid.

-- The University disclaims all responsibility for any financial or other implications relating to the appellant, or any party acting on his/her behalf, in consequence of a decision, properly made, by the Assessment Board or the operation of these regulations for Appeals in academic assessment.
+- The University disclaims all responsibility for any financial or other implications relating to the appellant, or any party acting on their behalf, in consequence of a decision, properly made, by the Assessment Board or the operation of these regulations for Appeals in academic assessment.

 - Students who remain dissatisfied may refer their case to the Office of the Independent Adjudicator (OIA) for review.
 Referrals to the OIA are only accepted when all the University’s internal procedures have been exhausted.